Keyfactor/f5-rest-orchestrator/README.md

-The Custom Fields tab contains 6 custom store parameters.
+The Custom Fields tab contains 10 custom store parameters (3 of which, Server Username, Server Password, and Use SSL were set up on the Basic tab and are not actually custom parameters you need or want to modify on this tab).
 The set up is consistent across store types, and should look as follows:

 ![](images/image3.png)<br>
 ![](images/image6.png)<br>